billpg/HashBack/README.md

 Authorization: HashBack (BASE64 encoded JSON)
 ```

-The BASE64 encoded block must include the trailing `=` character if applicable.
-The block may be split onto many lines with a single space character at the beginning of each line according to HTTP's rules.
+The BASE64 encoded block must be a single block with no spaces or end-of-line characters and must include the trailing `=` characters if applicable according to the rules of BASE64.

-The inside the BASE64 encoded block is a JSON object.
-All properties are of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)
-All properties are required and `null` is not an acceptable value for any of them.
-The object must not include other properties except these listed here.
+The inside the BASE64 encoded block is a UTF-8 representation of a JSON object with the following properties, all of which are required.
+These properties are all of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)

 - `Version`
   - Indicates which version of this document the client was using.
 This version is specified by the value "BILLPG-DRAFT-4-0".